-- (1) A place that was, immediately before the commencement of this section: - (a) staff accommodation under section 16 or facilities directed by the Minister to be for the exclusive use of officers of Customs under the Customs Act 1921; or - (b) a transit building declared by the Minister to be required under the Customs Act 1921.-
+- A place that was, immediately before the commencement of this Section:

-(2) If an area in any place referred to in subsection (1)(a) was, immediately before the commencement of this section, entitled to be exempt from charges under the Customs Act 1921, that area continues to be exempt from those charges until an application in respect of that area has been made under section 334 of this Act and dealt with under this Act.
+(a) staff accommodation under Section 16 or facilities directed by the Minister to be for the exclusive use of officers of Customs under the Customs Act 1921; or - (b) a transit building declared by the Minister to be required under the Customs Act 1921. - is treated for the purposes of this Act to be a CCA licenced area for the purposes described in Section 11(d) and (e). - (2) Where an area in any place referred to in subsection (1)(a) was, immediately before the commencement of this Section, entitled to be exempt from charges under the Customs Act 1921, that area continues to be exempt from those charges until an application in respect of that area has been made under Section 334 of this Act and dealt with under this Act.

-331. Export warehouse treated to be a Customs controlled area
+Export warehouse treated to be a Customs controlled area

-A place that was, immediately before the commencement of this section, an export warehouse licensed under the Customs Act 1921 is treated for the purposes of this Act to be a CCA licensed area for the purpose described in section 11(b) of this Act.
+A place that was, immediately before the commencement of this Section, an export warehouse licenced under the Customs Act 1921 is treated for the purposes of this Act to be a CCA licenced area for the purpose described in Section 11(b) of this Act.

-332. Manufacturing area treated to be a Customs controlled area
+332 Manufacturing area treated to be a Customs controlled area

-A place that was, immediately before the commencement of this section, a manufacturing area licensed under the Customs Act 1921 is treated for the purposes of this Act to be a CCA licensed area for the purpose described in section 11(a) of this Act.
+A place that was, immediately before the commencement of this Section, a manufacturing area licenced under the Customs Act 1921 is treated for the purposes of this Act to be a CCA licenced area for the purpose described in Section 11(a) of this Act.

-333. Transitional provision relating to conditions of appointment or licence
+333 Transitional provision relating to conditions of appointment or licence

-A specification, limitation, condition, or restriction that, immediately before the commencement of this Act, applied under the Customs Act 1921 to any examination place, wharf, sufferance wharf, export warehouse, or manufacturing area continues to apply despite the passing of this Act until an application in respect of that area has been made in accordance with section 334 of this Act and dealt under this Act.
+A specification, limitation, condition, or restriction that, immediately before the commencement of this Act, applied under the Customs Act 1921 to any examination place, wharf, sufferance wharf, export warehouse or manufacturing area continues to apply despite the passing of this Act until an application in respect of that area has been made in accordance with Section 334 of this Act and dealt under this Act.

-334. Application for licence as Customs controlled area to be made within 40 working days
+Application for licence as Customs controlled area to be made within 40 working days

-Not later than 40 working days after the commencement of this Act, the owner or occupier of or person operating in any area to which sections 328 to 332 of this Act may apply under section 12 of this Act for a CCA licence.
+Not later than 40 working days after the commencement of this Act, the owner or occupier of or person operating in any area to which Sections 328, 329, 330, 331 and 332 of this Act may apply under Section 12 of this Act for a CCA licence.

-335. Transitional status to continue until application made and disposed of
+335 Transitional status to continue until application made and disposed of

-- (1) Subject to subsection (2), an area that is treated to be a Customs controlled area under any of sections 328 to 332 continues to be a Customs controlled area until an application under section 12 has been made pursuant to section 334 of this Act and dealt with under this Act. - (2) If, at the expiry of the period specified in section 334 of this Act, no application has been made in accordance with that section in respect of an area to which any of sections 328 to 332 of this Act apply, that area ceases to be a Customs controlled area.
+- (1) Subject to subsection (2), an area that is treated to be a Customs controlled area under any of Sections 328, 329, 330, 331 and 332 continues to be a Customs controlled area until an application under Section 12 has been made pursuant to Section 334 of this Act and dealt with under this Act. - (2) If, at the expiry of the period specified in Section 334 of this Act, no application has been made in accordance with that Section in respect of an area to which any of Sections 328, 329, 330, 331 and 332 of this Act apply, that area ceases to be a Customs controlled area.

-336. Transitional provision relating to persons approved to defer payment of duty
+336 Transitional provision relating to persons approved to defer payment of duty